-Expert: Enhanced interrogation techniques 'saved lives'
+CIA contractor: Enhanced interrogation techniques 'saved lives'

 - Mitchell: "For me, it was a moral decision"

-(CNN)An interrogation expert said Saturday that allowing enhanced interrogation techniques -- many of which are considered to be torture -- to be used on terrorist detainees remains necessary.
+(CNN)A CIA contractor said Saturday that allowing enhanced interrogation techniques -- many of which are considered to be torture -- to be used on terrorist detainees remains necessary.

 James Mitchell, a psychologist who served 22 years in the U.S. Air Force and who helped develop the CIA's post-9/11 enhanced interrogation program, told CNN's Michael Smerconish that he believed the methods, including waterboarding, are effective.